top of page

 Lord Holland attends to the new Lion and his little friend

-LordH: Very welcome you are my dear young gentlemen - the ladies are already asking when your next volume of Harrys or Larrys, Pilgrims or Pirates will be hitting the shelves, my Lord
+LordH: Very welcome you are, my dear young gentlemen (bows) - my Lord, our young ladies are energetically demanding of their booksellers when your next volume of Harrys or Larrys - nay, Pilgrims or Pirates - will be hitting the shelves

-LordH: No pressure - but we need to see where the Childe ventures next - perhaps to Notts ha ha what! - I have many introductions to effect - (notions to a lady) - Byron, Hothouse - I would like to present Sarah, the Countess of Jersey
+LordH: No pressure - but we need to see where the Childe ventures next - perhaps to Notts ha ha what! - I have many introductions to effect - (notions to a lady) Byron, Hobhouse - I would like to present Sarah, the Countess of Jersey

 The lads bow